North Carolina (NC) Short-Term Rental Regulations

 Which North Carolina city is best for STR investment?

-Asheville is the only city we currently cover in North Carolina.
+Asheville and Charlotte are the 2 cities we currently cover in North Carolina.
 Asheville is a homeowner's side-income market, not an investment destination.
 Strong tourism demand exists but the homestay-only model caps revenue at ~$25K/year (2 bedrooms max).
 The ~16.75% tax rate

 Similar States